Asghar Hussain Deobandi: Marriage and family life

 During his student days at Darul Uloom Deoband, Hussain married the daughter of Mushtaq Hussain.
-She bore him two sons, Sayyid Akhtar Hussain and Mian Bilal Hussain, and one daughter, Fehmeeda.
+They had two sons, Sayyid Akhtar Hussain and Mian Bilal Hussain, and one daughter, Fehmeeda.
 Fehmeeda died eight years after her marriage, and was survived by her son Syed Farhat Hussain who had been associated with Hamdard Dawakhana in Karachi.
 Hussain's son Sayyid Akhtar Hussain was a teacher of hadith at Darul Uloom Deoband, and served in the seminary's administration.
 Hussain's another son Sayyid Bilal Hussain is survived by three sons, Sayyid Jameel Hussain, Sayyid Khaleel Hussain, and Sayyid Jaleel Hussain; and two daughters, Sajida Khatun and Aabida Khatun.

 Death

 Mian Asghar Hussain died of cardiac arrest on 8 January 1945 (22 Muharram 1364 AH).
 He is buried in Rander, Surat.